ryttge92/keycap_playground/README.md

 ## How it works

-Keycaps are defined in `gem_full.py`, they are then sent to `keycap.py` to convert them to commandline arguments for `keycap_playground.scad`
+Basic rundown for the two main files relevant to the end user.

 ### gem_full.py

-Contains the definitions for all the keycaps to be generated, this is where you need to start.
+Contains the definitions for all the keycaps to be generated.
-Line 626 is where the keycaps starts.
+Use this file to define and generate a set of keycaps of your own.
+For a better understanding of how everything works i'd recommend you to start with playing around in keycap_playground.scad

 Heres an example line
 `gem_double_legends(name="quote", legends=["'", "", '\\u0022']),`

 `gem_double_legends`
 Keycap class, changes within the class will be made to all keycaps within that class.
-This class starts at line 265

 `name="quote"`
 Name of the keycap